confluentinc/jmx-monitoring-stacks/README.md

 1. `cd dev-toolkit`
 2. Put your new dashboards into the `grafana-wip` folder
-3. `start.sh` -> It will create a minimal environment with a KRaft single node cluster, prometheus, grafana and a spring based java client
+3. `start.sh` -> It will create a minimal environment with a KRaft cluster, prometheus, grafana and a spring based java client
 4. For Grafana, go to http://localhost:3000, login with _admin/grafana_
 5. `stop.sh`